powsybl/powsybl.github.io/pages/documentation/simulation/powerflow/dynaflow.md

 **svcRegulationOn**
 The `svcRegulationOn` is an optional boolean property that defines if SVCs (Static Var Compensator) take part in the voltage regulation.
 The default value of this parameter is `false`.

 **shuntRegulationOn**
 The `shuntRegulationOn` is an optional boolean property that defines if Shunts take part in the voltage regulation.
 The default value of this parameter is `false`.

 **automaticSlackBusOn**
 The `automaticSlackbusOn` is an optional boolean property that defines if DynaFlow computes the slack bus (phase reference bus) by itself or if the slack bus is provided.
 The default value of this parameter is `true`.

+**dsoVoltageLevel**
+The `dsoVoltageLevel` is an optional double property that defines
+The default value of this parameter is `45.0`.

+**chosenOutputs**
+The `chosenOutputs` is an optinal array property that defines
+The default value of this parameter is `[ "STEADYSTATE" ]`.

 **vscAsGenerators**
 The `vscAsGenerators` is an optional boolean property that defines if VSCs (Voltage Source Converters) are modeled as generators.
 The default value of this parameter is `true`.

 **lccAsLoads**
 The `lccAsLoads` is an optional boolean property that defines if LCCs (Line Commutated Converters) are modeled as loads.
 The default value of this parameter is `true`.

+**timeStep**
+The `timeStep` is an optional parameter
+The default value of this parameter is `2.6`.

 ### Generic parameters
 Furthermore, DynaFlow only supports two of the generic parameters: